 absent antimatter (half of the entire material universe is

 missing), and electric charge badly needs antimatter to

 retire its symmetry debt.

 Electric charge, however, in the form of the electron

 shell of atoms and the interplay of electric and magnetic

 information pathway (with energy supplied mostly by solar

-rise of consciousness.
-In this, electric charge seems to be
+the rise of consciousness.
+In this, electric charge seems

-but also a wholly connected entity.
-Likewise, life is a
+symmetric, but also a wholly connected entity.
+Likewise,

-Similarly, we may see "beauty" as an emergent expression of
+system.
+Similarly, we may see "beauty" as an emergent

 Pathway" of biology.